 and open catalogue of EO data.
 To access these assets, urls must be signed -

-this can be done using sign_mpc_items
+this can be done using sign_mpc_items,

-, or with GDAL by setting the environment variable
+items_sign_planetary_computer, or with GDAL by setting the environment variable VSICURL_PC_URL_SIGNINGtoYES`. see the examples for more details.

-facilitates the querying of the Sentinel-2
+sentinel2_stac_query facilitates the querying of the Sentinel-2

-catalogue to generate a Sentinel 2 rstac doc_items object.
+STAC sources) catalogue to generate a Sentinel 2 rstac doc_items object.

-function generates a Harmonized Landsat Sentinel (HLS)
+The hls_stac_query function generates a Harmonized Landsat Sentinel (HLS)

 stac collection doc_items object.
 In order to access HLS data you will need a